microsoft/debug-adapter-protocol/specification.md

   variablesReference: number;

   /**
-   * Optional filter to limit the child variables to either named or indexed.
-If
+   * Filter to limit the child variables to either named or indexed.
+If omitted,
-   * omitted, both types are fetched.
+   * both types are fetched.
    * Values: 'indexed', 'named', etc.
    */
   filter?: 'indexed' | 'named';